Linear superposition as a core theorem of quantum empiricism

-Remembering and continuing sect.~\ref{physmath}, it is generally tempting to infer that when creating the theory, we may not rest on any meanings that are tacitly associated with the typical terminology---no matter physical or mathematical""---and on the tacit assumption that customary concepts are substantially correct \cite{heisenberg2}.
+Remembering and continuing sect.~\ref{physmath}, it is generally tempting to infer that when creating the theory, we may not rest on any meanings that are tacitly associated with the typical terminology""---no matter physical or mathematical""---and on the tacit assumption that customary concepts are substantially correct \cite{heisenberg2}.

 One should also be very cautious about the wording of statements concerning the phenomena outside the everyday experience.
-To illustrate, even the very natural utterances---`here/there, electron \emph{with} Alice/Bob' (locality), `big(ger)/small(er)' (quantitative statements), `let a two"=particle $\cal S$' (quantitative statements), `subsystem $\cal S_1$ in such-and-such system $\cal S$, consisting of \ldots' (statements about structure)---are de facto ``(apparently) ``plausible'' conclusions from the observed phenomena'' \cite[p.~334]{ludwig2}.
-These have already comprised an equivalent of a measurement/"!preparation (\cite[pp.~195--196]{muynck} and sect.~\ref{mixture}) and of physical (pre)images, and thereby imitate the way of thinking and schemes of classical mechanics; see also the 2"~nd epigraph to sect.~\ref{SP}. \begin{itemize} \item The ``particle, here/"!there, big/"!small, this/that/another one, before/"!after'', \thelike\ are \emph{already} the `illegal' observation's numbers of sorts and a premature arithmetization, \ie, this is \emph{already} the subconscious quantifying the micro"=events or the arrays thereof by a theory, and classical \eqref{class}--\eqref{grubo} at that. \end{itemize}
+One means that even the very natural utterances""---`here/there, electron \emph{with} Alice/Bob' (locality), `big(ger)/small(er)', `let there be a two"=particle $\cal S$' (quantitative statements), `subsystem $\cal S_1$ in such-and-such system $\cal S$, consisting of \ldots' (statements about structure)---are de facto ``(apparently) ``plausible'' conclusions from the observed phenomena'' \cite[p.~334]{ludwig2}.
+These have comprised an equivalent of a measurement/"!preparation (\cite[pp.~195--196]{muynck} and sect.~\ref{mixture}) and of physical (pre)""imagery, and thereby imitate the way of thinking and schemes of classical mechanics; see also the 2"~nd epigraph to sect.~\ref{SP}. \begin{itemize} \item The ``particle, here/"!there, big/"!small, this/that/another one, before/"!after'', \thelike\ are \emph{already} the `illegal' observation's numbers of sorts and a premature arithmetization, \ie, this is \emph{already} the subconscious quantifying the micro"=events or the arrays thereof by a theory, and classical \eqref{class}--\eqref{grubo} at that. \end{itemize}

 Reality's attributes are yet only slated to create.
 Say, when we decrease the particles in experiments and reach the atomic level, we still stay in the atomistic paradigm of the particle and of numbers: the objects having mass, their coordinates, degrees of freedom, \etc. This is a mistaken intuition.
 Very informally, we should `religionize themselves' to the quantum micro"=events, while the return to the words `particle/"!\ldots/"!macro' must be performed by a new reasoning mechanism.
 It comprises, apart from the quantum-\lvs\ apparatus (sect.~\ref{lvs}), the re"=creating the very classical concept of the particle as schematized in~\eqref{part}.